Recruiting graduates into your organisation, straight from education or who are at the start of their careers is challenging.

 A slick recruitment process that follows best practice is essential to attract and retain the interest of the best applicants.
 Clearly defined time frames and processes will help along with prepared communications throughout the recruitment lifecycle to impress potential talent.

 Simple things like responding to all applications received and keeping applicants who are being considered informed throughout the process is key to a successful recruitment campaign.

-Getting your opportunity in front of the best applicants is not that different to recruiting experienced people.
-They search the internet in exactly the same way, so ensuring that your advertisements have suitable reach and placing your well written adverts on the appropriate channels is all part of delivering an effective campaign.
-Multiple generic job boards, industry specific and graduate and university specific channels should be used alongside social media and a good referral programme.
+Getting your opportunity in front of the best applicants is not that different from recruiting experienced people.
+They search the internet in exactly the same way, so ensuring that your advertisements have the suitable reach and placing your well-written adverts on the appropriate channels is all part of delivering an effective campaign.
+Multiple generic job boards, industry-specific and graduate and university-specific channels should be used alongside social media and a good referral programme.

 Smart Recruit Online offers an award-winning talent attraction software that can streamline and revolutionise your recruitment.
 To find out what we can to for your recruitment strategy, book a demo by clicking here.